opalmedapps/docs/docs/installation_guide/backend.md

 ### Connect the Listener to the Database and to Firebase

 At this point, you have all the pieces of your installation, and it's time to connect them together.
-Connect the listener to the database and to Firebase by setting up its configuration file, `config.json`, as explained below.
+Connect the listener to the database and to Firebase by setting up its configuration file, copy `.env.sample`, as `.env`.

 If you're setting up your listener using Docker, follow the remaining instructions in the listener README.
 In particular, a Docker setup requires a different `FIREBASE_ADMIN_KEY` value than the one provided below.